AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Adv. Data Structures and Algorithms/Chapter 1.md

 - _Every-case Time Complexity_: When the number of times of the basic operation is done on an input size n(T(n)) is always the same (like sequential search).
 - _Worst-case Time Complexity_: W(n) is the maximum number of times an algorithm will do its basic operation on an input of size _n_.
 If the every-case complexity exists, then W(n) = T(n).
 - _Best-case Time Complexity_: B(n) the minimum number of times an algorithm will perform its basic operation on an input size of _n_.
 If every-case time complexity exists, B(n) = T(n).

+- Overhead Instructions: instructions that must be performed prior to using an algorithm.
+- Control Instructions: instructions that must be performed during the algorithm.

+### Order of a Function (Big-O Notation)